AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #61

-Empirical check — Arbiter Stage 4 (external API integration)
+Empirical check — Arbiter Stage 4 (external API integration) done

 Integrate PubMed, arXiv, SymPy as external ground truth sources for the Arbiter's empirical check (currently stubbed).